bwilson19/baseballtrivia/readme.md

 ## Getting Started

-This game should be run on Google Chrome on a desktop for best results, but will work fine on any browser.
-The game is also fully mobile-responsive.
+This game should be run on Google Chrome on a desktop for best results, but will work fine on any browser and is also fully mobile-responsive.

 ## Game Instructions